Portugal [Country Info]

 In addition to Portuguese, there are small communities where Mirandese—a recognized minority language—is spoken primarily in Miranda do Douro.
 English is increasingly spoken among younger generations and in tourist areas; however, learning basic Portuguese phrases can enhance interactions with locals during travel.

-Travel Safety
+Travel Safety In Portugal

 Portugal is generally considered one of the safest countries in Europe for travelers.
 Violent crime rates are low compared to other European nations; however, petty crimes such as pickpocketing can occur in crowded areas like markets or public transportation systems.